trizin/avax-subnet-customization/README.md

 #### `txAllowListConfig`

 This configures allows you to specify which addresses are authorized to make transactions.
-This is especially useful if you're building a private network.
+It's especially useful if you're building a private network.
 If you'd like to restrict the transaction sender to a specific list of addresses, you can set the `txAllowListConfig` to a JSON object with the following properties:

 ```json